aserebryakov/aserebryakov.github.io/_posts/2024-08-01-design-toolkit.markdown

 end
 ```

-The main advantage of Mermaid that I personally faced was that it had out of
+The main advantage of Mermaid that I personally experienced was its
-the box support in GitLab by the time I was using it.
-That made it my first
+out-of-the-box support in GitLab at the time I was using it.
+This made it my
-choice for this period.
+first choice during that period.

-As for disadvantages, it has less options at the moment than PlantUML.
+As for disadvantages, Mermaid currently offers fewer options than PlantUML.

-# TL;DR

-  1. Store your design documentation with the code
-  2. Use Markdown for a text
-  3. Use PlantUML or Mermaid for your diagrams (choose the one that can be
-     rendered as part of Markdown in your environment)